geggo/MVacquire/docs/tutorial.rst

    In [23]: del dev
    close device 0x30001 0xac0000

 More detailed information about the available devices is returned by :py:meth:`DeviceManager.get_device_list`.

+If a device has been connected after initialization of :py:class:`mv.DeviceManager`, call :py:meth:`DeviceManager.get_device_list` to update the device list.

 Getting an image